seri-nwac-logo

 For over 130 years, Cognia has been delivering what NEP 2020 envisions for Indian schools.
 Its performance standards align with NEP 2020, driving continuous improvement through data-driven evaluation, transparency, and accountability.
 Cognia focuses on holistic learner development—academic, emotional, and social—while fostering inclusion, diversity, and equity in every classroom.
 It also empowers teachers through mentoring and collaboration, and strengthens school leadership that champions learner success and institutional growth.

-Practical, step-by-step support for schools aiming for international quality standards, credible pathways, and measurable improvement—aligned with NEP 2020 and global best practices.
+Step-by-step support for schools committed to achieving international quality standards, credible academic pathways, and measurable improvement—aligned with NEP 2020 and global best practices.

 Accreditation